-Significant changes to an activity, such as adding, eliminating, escalating, or scaling back expenditures, targets, and/or activities, as well as changes to the LOA must be discussed with the AOR and the FFP/M/R prior to drafting the PREP.
+Significant changes to an activity, such as adding, eliminating, escalating, or scaling back expenditures, targets, and/or activities, as well as changes to the LOA must be discussed with the AOR and the BHA/M/R prior to drafting the PREP.
 Awardees must not introduce significant programmatic or budget changes as described above in the PREP.
-Consult with FFP and determine together when and how to request any significant award changes.
+Consult with your AOR to determine when and how to request any significant award changes.